JulNicole06/data-visualization-final-project/README.md

  - Final Visualization (Second Submission) : https://bl.ocks.org/JulNicole06/fd77ca1f331a3ac3148896f90572e238

-Made required and suggested changes outlined in submission 1's revew
+Made required and suggested changes outlined in submission 1's review

 # Feedback
 - Review #1: "I found it interesting that perhaps the influx of movie jobs has, in part, led to an increase in wages in Georgia.
 I also took away that healthcare wages have steadily increased all over the country.
 Some suggestions to improve the graphic would be to have a play and pause button and to show data by county or smaller so you can see specific areas within a state that may be affected more or less by industry changes."